 Courses will be taught by world-renowned faculty in Anthropology and Ecology and Evolution, all conducting novel and exciting research in their fields.
 By the end of training, students will have developed a background in evolutionary theory and important skills in critical thinking and scientific methods.
 Interested students should contact the EBH Director of Undergraduate Studies.
-Students wishing to check their progress in the program should contact the office in the Department of Anthropology or, if available, check the degree audit in SOLAR.
+Students wishing to check their progress in the program should contact the director or the assistant to the director, Melissa Cohen in the Department of Ecology & Evolution.
 All other requests (e.g., requirements for post-baccalaureate professional schools) should be directed to the Advising Center.

 A degree in Human Evolutionary Biology will prepare students for a number of post-graduate career paths.
 For example, many of the required courses are also prerequisites for entry into medical, dental, public health, allied health, and biotechnology schools.
 This degree program will also provide interdisciplinary training in the natural sciences and anthropology, thereby preparing students for continued training in graduate school for Master’s and Doctoral degrees.
 In addition, a background in Human Evolutionary Biology will open up opportunities for careers or professional education in teaching at the elementary or high school level and public policy in the governmental and non-governmental sectors.